 Sometimes it can be challenging when we are in environments where other people are responsible for providing the food that we eat.

-- Finger food should always be available.
+Finger food and snacks to always be available

 The Care Quality Commission oversees the standard of food in hospitals and care homes.
 There is also an inspection called PLACE (Patient-Led Assessments of the Care Environment) for hospitals.
 These reports indicate if nutrition and hydration are organisational priorities.